 7. Invokana: Drug and Dose Specifics

-Your doctor will review how well your kidney works before and during treatment with Invokana; you need good kidney function to take Invokana as that's where the drug works.
+Your doctor will review how well your kidneys work before and during treatment with Invokana; you need good kidney function to take Invokana as that's where the drug works.
 You may need a dose reduction if you have kidney impairment, or for severe kidney disease, you may not be able to use Invokana at all.

 Invokana is taken by mouth, and it comes in 100 milligram (mg) and 300 mg tablets.
-Usually, most patients will start at the 100 mg dose, but your dose may go up.
-You should take Invokana once a day before your first meal.
+Usually, most patients will start at the 100 mg dose taken once a day before the first meal of the day.

 If your blood sugar control is not adequate, your doctor may decide a higher Invokana dose is needed (but only if your kidney function is good enough for the higher dose).

 8. What Other Medicines Do You Take?

 Drug interactions should always be assessed whenever you start -- or even stop -- a medication.
 Like most other medicines, Invokana has important drug interactions you should be aware of.

-UGT enzyme inducers speed up removal of Invokana from the body and make it less effective.
-In patients who take UGT enzyme inducers (such as rifampin, phenytoin, phenobarbital, or ritonavir), higher doses of Invokana to control your blood sugar.
+Drugs that are UGT enzyme inducers speed up removal of Invokana from the body and make it less effective.
+In patients who take UGT enzyme inducers (such as rifampin, phenytoin, phenobarbital, or ritonavir), you may need higher doses of Invokana to control your blood sugar.
 Talk to you doctor about this and ask your pharmacist for a drug interaction review.

 9. I Missed My Dose of Invokana.
 What Should I Do?

-Low blood sugar is not common with normal doses of Invokana.
+Low blood sugar (hypoglycemia) is not common with normal doses of Invokana.
 If you missed your dose of Invokana, take it as soon as you remember.
 But if it is almost time for next dose, skip the missed dose and take Invokana at your regularly scheduled time.

 It is very important you do not take two doses of Invokana at the same time, unless your doctor instructs you to do this.
-Taking too much Invokana may excessively lower your blood sugar.
+Taking too much Invokana may dangerously lower your blood sugar.